 Treats constipation.
 Dulcolax (Bisacodyl) works fast and the suppositories work even faster to relieve your constipation, as long as you're okay with it "cramping" your style a bit.
 Coming soon.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Filter group.
+No pricing data for this drug at this filter setting.
+Try searching on GoodRx Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
-All currently selected All ages 18-34 35-54 55+ 5.128205128205129 Dulcolax
+All currently selected All ages 18-34 35-54 55+ 5.14 Dulcolax

-Reviews for Dulcolax of people say Dulcolax (Bisacodyl) is worth it say it works well
+Reviews for Dulcolax of people (All ages) say Dulcolax (Bisacodyl) is worth it say it works well